Latitude Zero (film): Writing

 In 1967, Toho was struggling to get two ambitious projects off the ground.
 One was an adaption of Sakyo Komatsu’s manga ESPY and the other was The Flying Battleship, a spiritual sequel to Atragon.
 That same year, Toho executive Masami Fujimoto went to America where he met with Don Sharpe, head of Ambassador Productions, about doing a series of co-produced special effects films.
 One of Sharpe’s projects was a film adaption of Ted Sherdeman’s NBC radio serial Latitude Zero, which Sherdeman had been trying to get adapted into film for the past several years.

-Ted Sherdeman’s radio serial was broadcast in 1941 by NBC.
+Ted Sherdeman's radio serial with the same title, also known as Tales of Latitude Zero, was broadcast in 1941 by NBC.
 The first episode of Latitude Zero concerned three crew members of the old vessel “Hope,” who discover a futuristic submarine after surviving a storm in the Bering Sea near the Arctic Circle.
 The submarine, called the Omega, was launched in 1805 and Captain Craig MacKenzie is incredibly old despite his appearance.
 His bodyguard, Simba, has incredible strength and cannot be harmed by bullets.
 Serialized stories relate to their adventure as they battle the enemies of the underwater world of Latitude Zero (in particular, the evil Lucretia).
 The plots of the other episodes (17 in total) have been lost to time though the first episode has been preserved somewhere.
 The Japanese version credits Shinichi Sekizawa as the screenplay adviser, a role described by Stuart Galbraith IV as writing the Japanese version.